BotShard/documentation/docs/intro.md

 :::caution

-Despite its look, "Type a command" field is dedicated for I/O input into your program, such as when asked by the `input()` function from Python.
+Despite its look, the "Type a command" field is dedicated for I/O input into your program (e.g. getting input for the `input()` function in Python).

 :::